Exactly solvable model behind Bose-Hubbard dimers, Ince-Gauss beams, and aberrated optical cavities

+The Ince oscillator and its modes have connections yet to be explored to several other physical systems, including the planar quantum pendulum and the Razavy potential \cite{becker2017conditional,razavy1980exactly}.
+Moreover, the classical limit of this model leads to even more connections not treated here, such as the non-rigid pendulum \cite{smerzi1997quantum}, the simple pendulum \cite{graefe2014bosehubbard}, and the rotational dynamics of celestial bodies \cite{colombo1966cassinis,henrard1987colombos}.

+A number of possible extensions can be considered.
+The effect of other perturbations, such as quartic astigmatism, can be studied with the expectation that it would lead to other implementations of the BH dimer and its generalizations.
+In particular, a slow rotation of the 2DHO would induce a perturbative term proportional to $\op L_3$, which would allow modeling nonplanar ring cavities and unbalanced (tilted) BH dimers.
+Another interesting generalization is the effect of perturbations in the 3DHO where there are even more separable families of solutions, leading to a model for the more complex dynamics of the three-site BH system \cite{law1998quantum,evrard2021many,kirkby2022caustics}.
+These connections and extensions will be explored in future work.

 The authors acknowledge J.M.
 Fellows for useful suggestions.
 The work by R.G.C. and M.A.A. was supported by the Excellence Initiative of Aix-Marseille University - A*MIDEX, a French ``Investissements d'Avenir'' programme.
 D.H.J.O. was supported by NSERC (Canada).
+MRD acknowledges support from the EPSRC Centre for Doctoral Training in Topological Design (EP/S02297X/1).